fsharp/fslang-design/tooling/FST-1033-analyzers.md

 This RFC discusses a path forward to add F# analyzers to heart of F# tooling, at the level of the FSharp.Compiler.Service.

+[F# Analyzers](https://github.com/ionide/FSharp.Analyzers.SDK#fsharpanalyzerssdk) exist today for use with toolchains based on FSharp.AutoComplete.
+However they must be recompiled on each update to FSharp.AutoComplete.
+The problems discussed here are mostly to do with the binary compatibility of information being drawn from FCS by analyzers, and what we might do about that.

 Links:

 * [F# Analyzers](https://github.com/ionide/FSharp.Analyzers.SDK#fsharpanalyzerssdk)